eericzzhao/dsc80-2026-wi/tech_support.md

 **Windows**:

 1. Download the Windows install script from [here](https://github.com/conda-forge/miniforge?tab=readme-ov-file#windows).
 The file should be named `Miniforge3-Windows-x86_64.exe` or similar.
 2. Run the downloaded `.exe` file.
 Follow the prompts, taking note of the options to "Create start menu shortcut" and "Add Miniforge3 to my PATH environment variable".
-The latter is not selected by default due to potential conflicts with other software, but you will want to select it.
+The latter is not selected by default, but you will want to select it.
 This allows you to easily run `mamba` commands from from terminals other than the just-installed Miniforge Prompt.
 3. From the Start Menu, open the Miniforge Prompt and run:
     ```
     conda init